course-details-portlet

 Course content

-- Analyses of digital legislations (rationale, intervention logics, ex ante impact assessment), standards and specific lawsuits.
+- Analyses of European digital legislations (rationale, intervention logics, ex ante impact assessment), and analysis of relevant lawsuits.
+Significance focus on cybersecurity regulations (NIS2, CRA, CER) as well as, Data Digital Act, Data Services Act, Data Act and AI Act.

 Learning outcome

-This course supports the UN Sustainability Development Goals (SDG): 4 (Quality education), 8 (Decent work and economic growth), 9 (Industry, innovation, and infrastructure), 12 (Responsible consumption and production), and 13 (Climate action).
-The course has dedicated lectures on the topics of digital law and business in the context of sustainability.
-Hence, sustainability is an integral part of the course and discusses in particular sustainability aspects related to digital law and business.
+This course supports the UN Sustainability Development Goals (SDG): 4 (Quality education), 8 (Decent work and economic growth), 9 (Industry, innovation, and infrastructure), 12 (Responsible consumption and production).

 Detailed learning goals are described below.